matt-deboer/kuill/README.md

     kubectl create clusterrolebinding kube-system-admin --clusterrole=cluster-admin --serviceaccount=kube-system:default
     ```

-1. Generate certificates for `kapow` using the minikube cluster ca (and a little help from the `cfssl` docker image)
+1. Generate certificates for `kuill` using the minikube cluster ca (and a little help from the `cfssl` docker image)

     ```sh
     mkdir -p ~/.minikube/certs/auth-proxy